johnmcfarlane/papers/c++/error-handling.md

 Code which digests input into the program is a very different matter.

-The program's author(s) cannot assume that its input is error-free.
+The program's developer(s) cannot assume that its input is error-free.
 In order to be confident that no Dynamically-Enforceable Contracts are violated, input must first be sanitized.